The Foundation of Godly Character

 We live in a culture in which people are derogatory and skilled at degrading others.
 Why do we treat people this way?
 Because making others look bad makes us feel better about ourselves.
 That’s an expression of self-centeredness, the most fundamental sin.

 The apostle Paul wrote that we must be completely humble and gentle, and bear with each other in love (Eph.
 4:2).
 James wrote, “Who is wise and understanding among you?
-Let him show it by his good life, by deeds done in the humility that comes from wisdom” (James 3:13).
+Let them show it by their good life, by deeds done in the humility that comes from wisdom” (James 3:13, NIV).

 God expects us to humble ourselves.
 As we learn to do that, we discover how self-centered we are and how incapable we are of doing what he commanded.
 That’s important, because we’re to put our hope in God, not our own efforts.
 So we must be faithful and persevere in our efforts to renew our minds and change the way we think, then anticipate God’s power in us changing our nature.
 Only God can change us, but he requires our cooperation.